dspv/kit/README.md

 **Indie Hacker with 5 Side Projects**
 Problem: Each repo has different standards.
 Some have Russian comments.
-Solution: Apply Kit to all 5.
+Solution: Apply DevKit to all 5.
 Run `./doctor.sh` to catch issues.
 Result: Consistent quality.
 Updates sync automatically with GitHub Action.

 **Agency Building Client Projects**
 Problem: 20+ repos.
 Junior devs don't follow standards.
-Solution: Kit Team tier with custom company rules.
+Solution: DevKit Team tier with custom company rules.
 Result: All deliverables meet agency standards.
 Clients get professional code.

 **Startup Growing 3 → 30 Engineers**
 Problem: Early repos are messy.
 New hires ask "where are the guidelines?"
-Solution: Kit enforces standards from day 1.
+Solution: DevKit enforces standards from day 1.
 GUIDE.md is single source of truth.
 Result: Faster onboarding.
 Code reviews focus on logic, not style.

 ---